 - Excessive drooling

 - Trouble swallowing

 Children with CP also might experience other medical conditions that impact their vision, hearing, or cognitive development.
 Some experience seizures.

 How soon a child is diagnosed with CP can depend on the severity of their symptoms.
 Many are diagnosed within their first 2 years.
 But a mild case can persist for several more years before parents receive an accurate diagnosis.Diagnosis is usually a combination of brain imaging and a physical evaluation.
 Brain imaging can include a cranial ultrasound, MRI, CT, or electroencephalogram, which detects electrical brain activity.
 During the physical evaluation, a doctor will review the child’s muscle tone, growth, motor control, posture, vision, hearing, and coordination.Often a diagnosis of CP requires monitoring a child’s physical capabilities over time.
 CP is not a progressive condition, which means a child’s physical capabilities won’t get worse.
 If a child’s condition worsens, then the issue is likely another condition, such as a genetic disorder.Doctors also can run certain tests to identify or rule out other conditions.

 Do You Suspect Medical Malpractice Caused Your Child’s CP?

-If you believe an incident during your pregnancy or birth caused your child’s CP condition, talk with Matt Menzer of Menzer Law Firm about your options.
+If you believe an incident during your pregnancy or birth caused your child’s CP condition, talk with Matt Menzer of Menzer Law about your options.
 We will carefully review your case, including medical records associated with your pregnancy and labor.
 If there is evidence that the doctor or nurses failed to uphold their professional standard of care, then we might recommend pursuing a medical malpractice claim for compensation for you and your child.
-You can reach out to Menzer Law Firm by calling (808) 400-3726 or using our online contact form.
+You can reach out to Menzer Law by calling (808) 400-3726 or using our online contact form.